 Studies show that many children with learning disabilities also have visual issues that can make it even more difficult to learn.
 And sometimes, visual problems are misdiagnosed as ADHD or a learning disability because they share some of the same symptoms.

-To determine whether your child has a visual problem in addition to a learning disability – or whether that visual problem is mimicking a learning disability – schedule a functional vision test with EyeCare Associates in Trumbull.
+To determine whether your child has a visual problem in addition to a learning disability – or whether that visual problem is mimicking a learning disability – schedule a functional vision test with EyeCare Associates.
 If the problem is visual, vision therapy will get to the root of the issue and help your child excel in school.